 See you soon!

-I am David Ebanks, the ENGGYAC Networking Subcouncil Chair.
+The ENGGYAC Networking Subcouncil.
 We are here to connect with you, the newest member of the Alumni community!
 Now the journey begins!
 I cannot wait to welcome you into the Alumni network and see where your journey takes you!

 My name is Alex Grams, and I am the Professional Development & Mentorship (PD&M) Subcouncil Chair.
 I am an Engineering at Alberta (MEC E ’13), and Alberta School of Business (MBA ’20) graduate.
 I’m passionate about creating opportunities and platforms for engineers to share their stories and experiences so we can grow and learn together.